 Good cop, bad cop

 In the good old days, Daddy was the strict disciplinarian, or bad cop.
 “Wait until your father comes home,” mothers would warn, and children would do just that, waiting with dread for the sound of paternal footsteps.
 But times have changed, with current wisdom stipulating that both parents need to be equally involved in family life and discipline.

 “Children once thought fathers were the punishers.
 But that not only robs a dad of being the nice parent to have fun with, it also puts him in a position of not having a fully-rounded relationship with his own kid,” says Suzie.
-“Children need to learn that the same person can say yes or no, that they can love someone even if they are doing things that person doesn’t like.”
+“Children need to learn that the same person can say yes and no, that they can love someone even if they are doing things that person doesn’t like.”

 The problem is that many parents get into the habit of only paying attention to their children when they are noisy and naughty, and ignoring them when they are nice and quiet.
 “Both of you should be the good and the bad cop, the people who have fun with your children but when necessary draw the boundaries,” Suzie adds.
 “And if you spend time with your children having fun, rather than just trying to bend them to your will, you’ll find you’ll get less bad behaviour from the start.”